 What to expect at Choi Hung Estate Hong Kong

-Choi Hung Estate Hong Kong is a quirky building complex filled with bright colours and a roof top basketball court.
+Choi Hung Estate Hong Kong is a quirky building complex full of bright colours and a roof top basketball court.
 The buildings make for a super unique and fun backdrop.
 It also gives you an insight into how some of the people in Hong Kong live.
 You can expect to see plenty of locals exercising around the basketball court, as well as other photographers trying to capture a shot of the colourful buildings.

 We arrived at 8am and found the basketball courts full of locals doing tai chi.
 This is a routine that the locals do everyday.
 Although, by 8:30am they were starting to clear out and we were able to start taking photos.
 At 9am the sun started to peak through and we captured some beautiful sun rays in our shots.